absyinka/Redactr/README.md

 # Redactr
-Solution for scrambling portions of the text
+Solution for scrambling portions of any given text